ylatkin/tfcp/TFCP.md

 In future, if processors support fast FP128 arithmetic in hardware, I think you would value simulating octal precision with `tfcp::coupled<quad>` where necessary.

----

 ## Stages

 (1) Reference library
+(2) Performance demo
-(2) Compilers support
+(3) Compilers support
-(3) Hardware support
+(4) Hardware support

 Reference library would provide twofold and coupled numbers for C++.
 Enable standard use cases: I/O, copying, comparing, arithmetic operations, elementary functions, complex numbers, and value-arrays.
 Using it would be as easy as replacing `double` type with `twofold`.

-My reference implementation would demonstrate well enough performance.
-It would provide OCL-like short vectors (e.g. `float4`) as the HAL for SIMD operations on AMD/Intel processors.
-My code would vectorize `std::valaray` over `twofold` and `coupled` numbers.
+My implementation would support twofolds over short-vector types like `double4` on SIMD processors, and vectorize `std::valarray` over twofold numbers.
+This would fuel several performance demo/tests, show that twofolds can perform only 2x slower than regular `double` sometimes.

-Assuming many people adopt the twofold arithmetic (adoption target TBD), I hope to convince developers of C/C++ compilers to support twofold numbers.
+Assuming many enough people adopt the twofold numbers, then I hope C/C++ compilers would support automatic vectoring of twofold operations.
-I hope compilers would support automatic vectoring of twofold operations similarly to regular floating-point types.
+Not sure if I can implement this myself, I would rather convince developers of C/C++ compilers to support twofold numbers.

 Then I hope to convince hardware vendors like Intel and AMD to support twofold arithmetic in future processors.
 New instructions for taking the round-off of the basic operations (+, -, *, /, sqrt, fma) must be enough.
-Ideally, `twofold` could be only 3-4x times slower than regular `double`.
+Ideally, twofolds could be only 2x times slower than regular `double`.

----

 ## Technique